jlreedNIC/cite165-code/README.md

 # cite165-code
-code files for cite 165
+Code files for CITE165 taught at NIC in Fall of 2024